Your favorite blog rocks because it has high-quality, shareable content. Here are 8 incredible tips to create blog content that rocks.

 You could even write about the difficulties that you faced and the steps that you took in in order to overcome those.
 Your readers have to feel that they CAN do it too!

-7. Your posts must be unique and interesting
+7. Your blog posts must be unique and interesting

-8. Your content should be able to draw traffic to your blog
+8. Your blog content should be able to draw traffic to your blog

-You must, therefore, write posts that get loads of comments, Facebook shares, pins, and can get easily optimized for search engines.
+You must write blog posts that get loads of comments, Facebook shares, pins, and can get easily optimized for search engines.

 In a nutshell, this would mean: Amazing content = Killer blog post = Viral traffic = Great money